-What moves the sailing stones of Death Valley? | EarthSky.org
+What moves the sailing stones of Death Valley?

 They said in their paper that watching the stones move enabled them to see the cause:

-In contrast with previous hypotheses of powerful winds or thick ice floating rocks off the playa surface, the process of rock movement that we have observed occurs when the thin, 3- to 6-millimeter ‘windowpane’ ice sheet covering the playa pool begins to melt in late morning sun and breaks up under light winds of ~4–5 meters/second [about 10 miles per hour].
+In contrast with previous hypotheses of powerful winds or thick ice floating rocks off the playa surface, the process of rock movement that we have observed occurs when the thin, 3- to 6-millimeter ‘windowpane’ ice sheet covering the playa pool begins to melt in late morning sun and breaks up under light winds of ~4–5 meters/second [about 5 yards/second].

-Floating ice panels tens of meters [yards] in size push multiple rocks at low speeds of 2–5 meters/minute [.2 mph or less] along trajectories determined by the direction and velocity of the wind as well as that of the water flowing under the ice.
+Floating ice panels tens of meters [yards] in size push multiple rocks at low speeds of 2–5 meters/minute [2-5 yards/minute] along trajectories determined by the direction and velocity of the wind as well as that of the water flowing under the ice.

 According to Wikipedia, these sailing stones are slabs of dolomite and syenite ranging from a few hundred grams to hundreds of kilograms.

-Nice to know what causes them to move!
+It’s nice to know what causes them to move!
 If you have time (six minutes), check out the video below, which features the Norris cousins telling their story.

 Bottom line: The mystery of the sailing stones of Racetrack Playa in Death Valley was solved in 2014.
-Scientists found that the rocks were pushed by thin floating panels of ice driven by light winds.
+Scientists found that thin floating panels of ice driven by light winds pushed the rocks.

+Do you want to know what’s up in the night sky?
+Visit our EarthSky visible planets and night sky guide.